ory/docs/docs/ecosystem/sqa.md

 1. Telemetry data is collected at each service.
 2. Periodically this data is sent to `sqa.ory.sh`.
-3. Segment forwards this data to a private AWS S3 Bucket owned by the Ory organization.
+3. Data is forwarded to a private Google cloud storage Bucket owned by the Ory organization.
 The data isn't shared with any other party.
-4. The AWS S3 Bucket(s) are periodically downloaded onto on of our on-premise servers.
+4. The GCS Bucket(s) are periodically downloaded onto Google compute engine virtual machines.
 5. The downloaded data is extracted, filtered, processed, and analyzed.
 The output is a CSV report which we analyze using Open
    Office.